coop-columb/supply-chain-forecaster/ROADMAP.md

 Last updated: March 25, 2025

 ## Next Steps
-With the Performance Optimization phase and CI refinements now completed, the project will move forward with two parallel tracks:
+With the Performance Optimization phase and CI refinements now completed, the project will continue with the CD implementation before moving to Security and Scaling:

-1. CD Implementation (New Priority)
+1. CD Implementation Completion (Current Priority)
-   - Set up complete CI/CD pipeline for application deployment
+   - Set up GitHub Environments and secrets as documented in `scripts/setup_github_environments.md`
-   - Implement automated deployment to staging environment
+   - Test the CD pipeline with a full deployment to staging
-   - Configure production deployment approval workflow
+   - Verify that all stages of the pipeline work correctly
-   - Add deployment verification tests
+   - Document operational procedures for deployments

-2. Security and Scaling work (Phase 9)
+2. Security and Scaling work (Phase 9 - Next Priority)
    - Conduct comprehensive security audit
    - Review and enhance data privacy measures
    - Optimize for larger datasets